forestgrape/coronavirus/index.md

 * In the review from [Houtmeyers et al.](#houtmeyers) "Regulation of mucociliary clearance in health and disease" has references to findings which indicate a decreased mucus flow and ciliary activity with age.

+#### Factors Influecing Death Rates

+In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find some correlation between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
+The argumentation given here agrees with their findings and would even provide explanations.
+Their analysis depends however on how accurate the analyzed data are.
+In nearly all heavy hit regions the priority was and is to save lives and not to count accurately. <!--But for analysis it would be helpful to have accurate/corrected data. -->

 <p id="proposal">-------</p>